Discover Buffalo’s Vibrant Art Museums & Galleries

-While the jewel in Buffalo’s cultural crown – the Buffalo AKG Art Museum – is closed until the spring of 2023 for a $180 million renovation and expansion that will add 30,000 square feet for displaying special exhibitions and the museum’s world-renowned art collection, Buffalo’s deep bench of eclectic art organizations should keep any art lover happily engaged.
+The jewel in Buffalo’s cultural crown – the Buffalo AKG Art Museum – has reopened after undergoing three years of renovation and expansion that adds 30,000 square feet for special exhibitions and the museum’s world-renowned collection of modern and contemporary art.

-No art-enthusiast should miss the Burchfield Penney Art Center (BPAC), an 84,000 square-foot museum dedicated to the art of Western New York, including nationally notable artists, and the largest public collection by famed American watercolorist Charles Burchfield.
+No art enthusiast should miss the Burchfield Penney Art Center (BPAC), an 84,000 square-foot museum dedicated to the art of the Buffalo region, highlighted by the largest public collection by famed American watercolorist Charles Burchfield.
 Works from the collection are in continuous rotation, so no two visits are alike.
 On the second Fridays of every month, the BPAC hosts happy hours, performances, concerts, screenings, and other events.

-The Burchfield is just one of many exciting opportunities in a city known for its vibrant art community.
 Founded in 1974, Hallwalls Contemporary Arts Center continues to present art, media, and music that challenges and extends traditional boundaries.
-Hallwalls is located in a Gothic Revival church, renovated by singer-songwriter Ani DiFranco and renamed Babeville.
+Hallwalls is located in the former Delaware Asbury Methodist Church, renovated and repurposed by singer-songwriter Ani DiFranco and Righteous Babe Records under a new identity as Asbury Hall at Babeville.

-Thanks to its mission to provide affordable studio space, Buffalo Arts Studio is not only a first-rate gallery, but also a colony of working artists.
+Buffalo Arts Studio is not only an outstanding gallery, but also a community of working artists who share studio space in the repurposed Ford Model T assembly plant.
 Gallery visitors can view artists as they work.
 Every forth Friday, the gallery extends its hours for public artist receptions.

 UB Anderson Gallery is housed in an elegantly remodeled former public school in the University Heights neighborhood.
 Originally established by David Anderson, son of noted New York gallerist Martha Jackson, it was later donated to the University at Buffalo (UB), along with a collection of 1,200 modernist works by noted artists.
 UB now operates it as a museum with changing exhibitions.